João Carlos Martins: Early life

 A child prodigy, Martins began studying the piano with José Kliass at the age of eight.
 The following year, he won a competition sponsored by the Bach Society of Brazil.
-Soon thereafter, the legendary Alfred Cortot proclaimed: "With this kind of tone, with the ability of his fingers, he could become very important for the history of piano playing."
+Soon thereafter, Alfred Cortot proclaimed: "With this kind of tone, with the ability of his fingers, he could become very important for the history of piano playing."

 At the age of 18, he was among the first Latin Americans to be invited to participate in the prestigious Casals Music Festival in Puerto Rico.
 International attention grew in 1961 when, aged 20, he performed at his debut concert in Washington, D.C., Bach's 48 Preludes and Fugues from the Well-Tempered Clavier (a work that became one of his specialties).
 The reviewers were ecstatic.

 He was already well known in Brazil as a child prodigy, and his name quickly spread throughout the concert world.
 Three years later he made his New York debut, followed by engagements with major orchestras in the United States, and recitals throughout the world, including sold-out performances at Carnegie Hall and Avery Fisher Hall (Lincoln Center).